cyoder1/Project-4/README.md

 - Have a header with website title and signup/login features.
 - Construct a nav bar for easy site navigation
 - Use react-router and react-router-dom to navigate to different link/pages.
-- Allow uses to add projects and information to their projects.
+- Allow users to add projects and information to their projects.
 - incorporate orgainization and display information clearly for optimal user        experience.

-#### PostMVP for Brewery App
+#### PostMVP for App
+- Allow projects to be shared publicly for others to view
 - professional styling.
-- Search feature to search for specific project.
+- Search feature for specific projects.
-- Incorporate a search feature for similar projects.
 - secure pages to allow only signed in user to view their information.

+## Installation instructions
+First fork and clone the repository from the github link provided above, then install the following:

 ## Code Snippet
 Use this section to include a brief code snippet of functionality that we are proud of an a brief description.